MARK GAMMILL

 "Yes," she replied.
 "Without me."

-With a final, angry gesture, Sarah vanished, leaving him alone in the cold, dark night.
-The wind howled, mocking his misery.
+With a final, angry and concerned look, Sarah vanished, leaving him alone in the cold, dark night.
+The wind howled again, mocking his misery.
 As the first rays of dawn painted the sky, he finally stood up, the weight of his grief still so heavy on his shoulders.
-He knew she was right, he needed to let go.
+He knew she was right; he needed to let go.

 The cold morning air stung his face as he stumbled back to his car.
 His head throbbed, a constant reminder of the night's torment.
 He fumbled with the keys, finally unlocking the trunk.
 Inside, a case of 100 proof whiskey glinted in the dim light.
 He pulled it out, a grim determination settling over him.

 As the sun slowly began its rise over the graveyard, he emptied another bottle.
 The world spun, colors blurring into a kaleidoscope of darkness.
 He closed his eyes, a single tear rolling down his cheek.
-In the quiet embrace of the morning light, he found peace, a final resting place beside the love he could not let go.
+In the quiet embrace of the morning light, he laid peacefully, resting beside the love he could not let go.

 The morning sun cast long, mournful shadows over the graveyard.
-A cemetery worker, making his rounds, stumbled upon a tragic sight.
-There, at Sarah's grave, lay a man, his lifeless form lying next to her cold, hard stone.
-An empty whiskey bottle lay nearby, a silent witness to the man's despair.
+A cemetery worker, making his rounds, stumbled upon what appeared to be a tragic sight.
+There, at Sarah's grave, lay a man, his motionless form lying next to her cold, hard stone.
+An empty whiskey bottle lay nearby, a silent witness to the man's terrible despair.